rwebster85/algoteach.com/tools/RichPyBuild/README.md

 You can have specific files excluded from the archive, specific folders, and specific file types.
 This file is not a requirement and without any configuration the ZIP archive will just contain all files/folders from the given directory.

 The `"keep_dir"` option means the ZIP archive will have a folder named after the source directory with the files inside it.
-Default is `true` For example:
+Default is `true`.

 If the folder structure of the source was like this: